aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 Overall, after using this setup for a few weeks I am satisfied with it -- I even wrote this blog post on a Chromebook!
-It does most of what I was looking for, strikes a good security posture, and I like being able to go from _zero_ to a productive environment in a few minutes (where most of the time is idle, waiting for the `lxc` image to download).
+It does most of what I was looking for, strikes a good security posture, and I like being able to go from _zero_ to a productive environment in a couple minutes.
 Once the container boots, I immediately feel at home.
 I can quickly get ahead and write my thoughts, hack on a new project, or put off the occasional fire at work.
 Having a full system bottled-in and ready to go also gives me confidence I could somehow